Note: this article was written in 2016 but updated in 2018.

 – Teams of 1 to 6 players are allowed.
 However, the more players, the higher your chance of escaping within the allotted time as you can split up tasks/puzzles.

-– Show up 15 minutes before your time slot to be given instructions on how to play.
+– Show up 10-15 minutes before your time slot to be given instructions on how to play.
+10 minutes may be barely enough, so the earlier, the better.
 And if you show up late, you will not be able to join your other team members once the game has begun.

-– You can buy tickets in advance to ensure a time slot.
+– You can buy tickets in advance (2,300 yen for Escape from the Red Room, and 3,200 yen for the other two games) to ensure a time slot.
 Or you can show up at the door and try your luck—but keep in mind availability is not guaranteed.

-– Both rooms are playable in English, Chinese and Japanese.
+– All rooms are playable in English, Chinese, and Japanese.

 For even more real-life gaming options from the same creators, try Tokyo Mystery Circus in Shinjuku.

 |Pricing info:||Per person: 3300 yen (through online service provider)|

 Watch this next